 What is teff flour?

-You will probably be surprised to find out that teff is loaded with protein, and is high in fiber.
-It also has manganese, calcium, and iron, so it is packed with healthy nutrients.
+You will probably be surprised to find out that teff is loaded with protein, nutrients, and is high in fiber.
+It also has manganese, calcium, and iron, packed with healthy nutrients.
 If you are excited to try teff, this Teff Cheese Grits Breakfast is a great place to start!

 What to put in teff crepes